 Expert shallow water bass fisherman Steven Browning is a massive fan of ChatterBaits for generating bites and covering water fast.
 He shares his top 5 bladed jigs and soft plastic trailer pairings, explaining why and when he uses each.

-As with most popular lure categories, ChatterBaits come in a range of sizes, colors, and actions so you can match your bait to the situation at hand.
+As with most popular lure categories, best ChatterBaits come in a range of sizes, colors, and actions so you can match your bait to the situation at hand.
 Additionally, the experimentation options are 2-fold in that you have nearly infinite trailer choices.
 For Browning, trailer selection is about how fast he wants to move the bait.

 Here are the ChatterBait and trailer pairings you’ll always find rigged in Browning’s boat: